 Target-2 claims of the Deutsche Bundesbank, amounting to more than €900bn, constitute nearly 30% of German GDP; similar to the foreign reserves position of China (28% of GDP).
 China is exposed to US government bonds, but its reserves are marketable assets that are paying interest and have a due date.
 By contrast, the interest rate on Target-2 claims is currently zero, and the claims have no due date and no upper limit.
 Although the event of a member country exiting the euro may seem improbable, the potential financial consequences for the rest of the currency bloc are certainly not marginal.

 Hans-Werner Sinn stands out among the protagonists in the debate.
-The former president of the Munich-based Ifo Institute for Economic Research has reiterated that the Bundesbank's Target-2 claims are highly risky.
+The former president of the Munich-based Ifo Institute for Economic Research has reiterated that the Bundesbank’s Target-2 claims are highly risky.
 He stressed that this is not only risky in the event of a full or partial euro area breakup, but also if the currency union remains intact.
-Individual countries will find it increasingly difficult to service interest payments on the Target-2 liabilities when the European Central Bank's main policy rates rise.
-In present value terms, a national central bank could become internally bankrupt when its assets default, risk sharing is ended as 2012 with Greece and a Target liability prevails.
+Individual countries will find it increasingly difficult to service interest payments on the Target-2 liabilities when the European Central Bank’s main policy rates rise.
+In present value terms, a national central bank could become internally bankrupt when its target liability exceeds its share of expect future seignorage payments, plus equity.

 Several economists have challenged this view.
 Martin Hellwig, director of the Max Planck Institute for Research on Collective Goods, has said the refinancing operations of national central banks and the assets accepted under the common monetary policy framework, rather than the Target-2 balances, should be the centre of attention.
 In his view, the Bundesbank is a hybrid national and supranational institution that cannot clearly be included in an analysis of national welfare of Germany.